 “The only way out of emotional pain is by working through it.
 Allow me to accompany you on that journey”

 My view is that we are all individuals; that effective counselling needs to be shaped to meet your own personal needs ‘we are all unique’.
-I will provide you with as much choice as possible because I believe that your needs are ‘individual to you’.
+I will provide you with as much choice as possible 'within the theraputic space' because I believe that your needs are ‘individual to you’.

 My professional counselling training is in Integrative Counselling.
 I draw from, apply and blend different therapeutic approaches, integrated from; Psychodynamic, Existential, Transactional Analysis, and primarily Humanistic and Person Centered approaches, along with creative techniques to enable me to effectively meet the individual needs and wishes of 'you' the client.

 Fundamentily I beleive in the power of Face to Face Counselling and only practice this.